rtCamp/rtbiz-helpdesk/docs/staff/README.md

-# rtBiz Helpdesk Developer Guide
+# rtBiz Helpdesk Staff Guide

 #### What is this Helpdesk all about?
 rtBiz Helpdesk is WordPress based support system, build to manage your customers' queries.
 Build with perspective of 'users-first', Helpdesk will deliver the ease for managing tickets.